flowtsohg/mdx-m3-viewer/README.md

 There are two ways to react to resources being loaded: promises, and events.

+Regardless of which is used, every resource has two loading hints: `loaded`, and `ok`.
+When a resource is `loaded`, it means that it doesn't need further processing by the viewer.
+It doesn't however neccessarily mean the resource loaded successfully.
+When a resource is `ok`, it means it actually loaded successfully and is ready for use.

 ##### Promises

 Every resource has a `whenLoaded` method that returns a promise which is resolved when the resource loads, or immediately if it was already loaded.